starfi5h/DSP_Mod_Support/StatsUITweaks/README.md

 - Prevent windows from closing when opening dashboard.
 - Prevent control panel from closing when pressing E key.

+Others
+- Add more layout reference height options (500~800) so it can go lower than 900 to scale the overall UI larger.

 ## Configuration
 Run the game one time to generate `BepInEx\config\starfi5h.plugin.StatsUITweaks.cfg` file.
 Check [Unity - KeyCode](https://docs.unity3d.com/2018.4/Documentation/ScriptReference/KeyCode.html) for available hotkey names.